La Bestia in calore

 La Bestia in calore (lit.
 'The Beast in Heat') is a 1977 Italian exploitation film starring Macha Magall, and directed, written, and edited by Luigi Batzella.

 Plot

-A beautiful yet nefarious female SS officer/doctor, Ellen Kratsch (Magall), creates a genetic, incubus-like mutant human beast (Baccaro) in a castle in occupied Europe.
+A beautiful yet nefarious female SS officer and doctor, Ellen Kratsch (Magall), creates a genetic, incubus-like mutant human beast (Baccaro) in a castle in occupied Europe.
 The beast is a rapacious, squat sex fiend, which she uses to torture and molest female prisoners as part of a new medical experiment.
 The dwarfish beast is kept on a diet of mega-aphrodisiacs.
-In addition to the beast, as the Nazis battle a local insurgency, male and female captives are stripped naked and forced to endure various torture and interrogation, including electric shocks, systematic rape by the beast, finger-nail pulling, castration, and beatings.
+In addition to the beast, as the Nazis battle a local insurgency, captives of both genders are stripped naked and forced to endure various torture and interrogation, including electric shocks, systematic rape by the beast, finger-nail pulling, castration, and beatings.

 During the film's climax, the partisans attack the castle, and Kratsch is given to the beast in revenge.